jaco4873/Multi-Agent-Prisoners-Dilemma-Simulation-Library/to-do.md

 1. Build interface

    1. Implement possibility for custom strategies that just needs to return either defect or cooperate
-   2. Add matchups in GUI is very slow

 # General